Zirconium(IV) silicate: Uses

 Another use of zirconium silicate is as beads for milling and grinding.

 Thin films of zirconium silicate and hafnium silicate produced by chemical vapor deposition, most often MOCVD, can be used as a high-k dielectric as a replacement for silicon dioxide in semiconductors.

 Zirconium silicates have also been studied for potential use in medical applications.
 For example, ZS-9 is a zirconium silicate that was designed specifically to trap potassium ions over other ions throughout the gastrointestinal tract.

+Zirconium silicate is also used as foundry sands due to its high thermal stability.
+It is also the primary source of zirconium, which is used in various applications, including in nuclear reactors, due to its high resistance to corrosion and low neutron absorption.

 Toxicity

 Zirconium silicate is an abrasive irritant for skin and eyes.
 Chronic exposure to dust can cause pulmonary granulomas, skin inflammation, and skin granuloma.
 However, there are no known adverse effects for normal, incidental ingestion.